These Strawberry Biscuits are studded with fresh, ripe strawberries and drizzled with a sweet vanilla glaze. Hello Springtime flavors!

 - Butter - I always prefer to use unsalted butter so that I'm in control of the saltiness of my food, but if you only have salted butter, just use half the kosher salt called for in the recipe.

 - Buttermilk - I prefer full fat, whole milk buttermilk, but low fat is fine.
-If you don't have access to buttermilk you can add 1 tablespoon vinegar or fresh lemon juice to a measuring cup and then pour in whole milk to add up to amount needed for this recipe.
-I have not tried my strawberry biscuits with alternative milk, but if you do, let me know how it goes!
+If you don't have access to buttermilk you can use regular yogurt or regular milk in its place.
+I have not tried my strawberry biscuits with plant based milk, but if you do, let me know how it goes!

 - Kosher salt - When I say Kosher salt I am not talking about the table salt in the blue container with the umbrella toting little girl.
 Due to their crystal size and other factors, table salts actually taste much saltier than kosher salt.
 If you only have table salt, use half of the amount called for.

 - Strawberries - Sorry, but there is no substitute for fresh strawberries.
 Frozen strawberries are too wet, so it's fresh or nothing.
-If you don't have them, try making my regular Buttermilk Biscuits and put strawberries on your grocery list.
+If you don't have them, try making my classic Buttermilk Biscuits and put strawberries on your grocery list for next time.

 Biscuits vs Scones

 Let's make something clear right away.
 These Strawberry biscuits are not scones.
-I say that because one of the most common comments I get on my biscuits, besides how delicious they look, is that they aren't biscuits, they are scones.
+I say that because one of the most common (and angry!) comments I get on my biscuits, is that they aren't biscuits, they are scones.
 No. No they aren't.

 Instructions

-The process is almost identical to my original biscuit recipe, with the edition of prepping and adding strawberries.
+The process is almost identical to my flaky biscuit recipe, with the edition of prepping and adding strawberries.
 Follow along - you're going to crush it!

-1. Dice strawberries and place on a piece of paper towel to remove excess surface moisture.
+Step 1.
+Dice your fresh berries and place on a piece of paper towel to remove excess surface moisture.

-2. Place dry ingredients into food processor and pulse to mix.
-Add butter cubes.
+Step 2.
+Place all purpose flour, baking powder, baking soda, sugar, and salt into your food processor and pulse to mix.
+Add cold butter cubes.

-3. Pulse everything 5 to 6 times, to incorporate the butter into the flour and break it up into smaller, pea sized pieces.
+Step 3.
+Pulse everything 5 to 6 times, to incorporate the butter into the flour and break it up into small pieces the size of peas, along with some coarse crumbs.
+You can also do this by hand or with a pastry blender.

-4. Place the butter-fied flour into a bowl and toss strawberries into the mixture.
+Step 4.
+Place the flour mixture into a large bowl and toss diced strawberries into the mixture.
 Mix until the strawberries are well dispersed.

-5. Add buttermilk and mix into a shaggy dough.
+Step 5.
+Add buttermilk and use a dough whisk or silicone spatula to mix into a shaggy dough.
 It won't look all mixed, and that's okay.
 It will all come together in the next steps.

-6. Dump the dough onto a lightly floured counter and use your hands to bring it together into a rough square.
+Step 6.
+Dump the biscuit dough onto a lightly floured counter and use your hands to bring it together into a rough square.

-9. Use a 2 or 3 inch biscuit cutter, or cookie cutter, to cut your strawberry biscuits out.
-You should get 6 to 8 biscuits, depending on the size of your cutter.
-Place on a parchment paper lined small sheet pan.
+Step 9.
+Use a 2 or 3 inch biscuit cutter, or cookie cutter, to cut biscuits out.
+You should get 8 to 12 biscuits, depending on the size of your cutter.
+Place on your prepared baking sheet.

-10. Place into the fridge or freezer while you preheat the oven to 450°F. Remove from freezer and brush with an egg wash.
-Bake for 18 to 20 minutes.
+Step 10.
+Place into the fridge or freezer while you preheat the oven to 425°F. Remove from freezer and brush with an egg wash.
+Bake in preheated oven for 18 to 20 minutes, or until tall and golden brown.

-11. While the biscuits are baking, whisk together powdered sugar, milk, and vanilla to make a glaze.
+Step 11.
+While the biscuits are baking, in a small bowl, whisk together powdered sugar, milk or cream, and vanilla extract to make a glaze.

-12. Allow to cool for 10 to 15 minutes, then drizzle all over with the glaze.
-Enjoy your Flaky Strawberry Buttermilk Biscuits for breakfast, brunch, or dessert!
+Step 12.
+Place warm biscuits on a wire rack and allow to cool for 10 to 15 minutes, then drizzle all over with the vanilla icing.
+Enjoy your Strawberry Biscuits, with all their flaky layers, for breakfast, brunch, or dessert!
+You'll never even think of popeyes strawberry biscuits again.

 Equipment

 In this recipe I use a food processor to mix the dry ingredients and the butter together, but that is not a requirement.
-I usually use my fingers to cut the butter into the flour, using what I call a finger snapping motion to combine them.
+I usually use my fingers, or a pastry cutter, to cut the butter into the flour, using what I call a finger snapping motion to combine them.

 However, sometimes your hands are tired, or you have a mobility issue that makes cutting in butter with your hands difficult.
-In those cases I wanted to show that a food processor can ensure you still get delicious strawberry biscuits in your mouth.
+In those cases a food processor can ensure you still get delicious strawberry biscuits in your mouth.

 Expert tip